mpasovic/majapasovic.org/_posts/2014-01-10-numeric-patterns-and-the-universe.md

 Greek mathematicians, I choose to believe that all of the geometric shapes and numerical patterns in nature are here to remind us of the divine harmony and order on a macrocosmic level.
-More importantly, geometrical shapes and patterns in nature also exemplify the perfection and unity of divine creations, as opposed to the human attempts to mimic that perfection and soar beyond the beauty and harmony of the natural world.
-Therefore, everything around us is not necessarily represented and understood through quantity and numbers, as Max Cohen from the movie Pi believes; rather, everything around us can be represented and understood through geometry.
+More importantly, diverse geometric shapes and patterns in nature also exemplify the perfection and unity of divine creations, as opposed to the human attempts to mimic that perfection and soar beyond the beauty and harmony of the natural world.
+Therefore, everything around us is not necessarily represented and understood through quantity and numbers, as Max Cohen would believe; rather, everything around us can be represented and understood through geometry.
 Perhaps geometry and its patterns, not numbers, are the true language of nature.
 In any case, the possibilities are infinite!